SumiSastri/nodeJs-and-server-side-javascript/websocketsApp/README.md

       });
 ```

-Mirror this in the `server.js` file using the `io.on()` method - io methods representing the server socket.
+Mirror this in Express `server.js` file using the `io.on()` method from the sockets library - io methods representing the server socket.
 The socket method represents the user socket.

 ```
 io.on("connection", (socket) => {